Skip to main content

 BinanceFuturesMarkPriceUpdate

-You can subscribe to BinanceFuturesMarkPriceUpdate (including funding rating info) data streams by subscribing in the following way from your actor or strategy:
+You can subscribe to BinanceFuturesMarkPriceUpdate (including funding rate info) data streams by subscribing in the following way from your actor or strategy:

 from nautilus_trader.adapters.binance import BinanceFuturesMarkPriceUpdate